Ishee-Hub05/Authenticated-FIFO-Attendance-Tracker-and-Record-Tracker/README.md

-Understand and implement the FIFO data structure in a real-world application Gain hands-on experience with Python GUI development using Tkinter Learn file handling using JSON and text files Implement basic authentication and validation mechanisms Develop a modular and user-friendly desktop application
+Understand and implement the FIFO data structure in a real-world application Gain hands-on experience with Python GUI development using Tkinter Learn file handling using JSON and text files Implement basic authentication and validation mechanisms\n Develop a modular and user-friendly desktop application

 ▶️ How to Run